 When you think of classic Italian drinks, coffee is certainly something that springs to mind, so for those with more of a sweet tooth we’ve created the Candied Coffee cocktail and it’s simply a dream.
 Containing Mezcal, Herradura, Coffee, Liquor 43 and Dark Chocolate Bitters.
 The coffee and dark chocolate flavours complement one another beautifully and are harmonious with the subtle alcoholic notes.

-CLASSIC COCKTAILSnegroniNEGRONI
+CLASSIC COCKTAILS

 One of the most famous Italian cocktails there is, the Negroni is as popular at this time of year as any other.
 Made from Gin, Sweet Vermouth and Campari, it has a mature flavour, that contrasts the sweetness with bitterness.